-ASC provides abstracts for more than 9,300 scholarly and popular periodicals, with full text for more than 5,300 of these.
+Academic Search Complete provides abstracts for more than 9,300 scholarly and popular periodicals, with full-text for more than 5,300 of these.

 This index contains more than 1,900,000 records with subject headings from a 19,300 term sociology-specific thesaurus.
 This database also contains abstracts for more than 815 core coverage journals dating back to 1895.
 In addition, the database provides data mined from more than 630 priority coverage journals as well as 2,840 selective coverage journals.
 This index replaces Sociological Abstracts.

 "The Ada Initiative was a United States 501(c)3 charitable organization.
 Between 2011 and 2015 the Ada Initiative supported women in open technology and culture through activities such as producing codes of conduct and anti-harassment policies, advocating for gender diversity and teaching ally skills."

 "The Advocacy Academy is a transformational Social Justice Fellowship for young people who are passionate about making a difference in the world.
 Across six intense months, we support young leaders from marginalised communities to develop the knowledge, skills and confidence to tackle some of the biggest challenges of the 21st century."